emagda806/MyProjects/README.md

 **Data source**: [Kaggle Competitions: Toxic Comment Classification](https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/)

 Text of the report is in Polish, collaboration between me, Marcin Drzewiecki and Patryk Świątek.

+## Data Analysis with R

+### The impact of ‘The Queen’s Gambit’ on the game of chess

+Visualization about How Netflix's The Queen's Gambit Influenced the World of Chess.
+Graphs were generated mainly using ggplot2 library.

+**Working environment**: RStudio, Inkscape\

+Collaboration between me & Marcin Drzewiecki.